ke-li/dci-knn/README.md

 ```

 If you have sudo access, run the following command to compile and install as a Python package:
-(If your Python interpreter is named differently, e.g.: "python3", you will need to replace all occurrences of "python" with "python3" in the commands below.)
 ```bash
 python setup.py install
 ```